millejoh/emacs-ipython-notebook/doc/source/index.rst

    emacs will automatically call ``ein:jupyter-server-login-and-open``, making steps 2 and 3 below unnecessary!

-2. If you have token or password authentication enabled then you will need to call ``M-x ein:notebooklist-login`` and enter the appropriate password.

-3. Hit ``M-x ein:notebooklist-open`` to open notebook list.
-This will open :ref:`notebook list <notebook-list-commands>` buffer.
+2. Call ``M-x ein:notebooklist-login``.
+EIN will detect any local, running jupyter instances and list them in the minibuffer.
+If you wish to connect to a remote instance you will need to input the url and port for the running jupyter server.
+After selecting the instance you wish to connect to EIN will try to automatically detect and use the security token for the server.
+If it cannot find a token, or if you are trying to connect to a remote jupyter instance you will be prompted for a password.

-4. In the notebook list buffer, you can open notebooks by selecting the ``[Open]`` buttons.
+3. In the notebook list buffer, you can open notebooks by selecting the ``[Open]`` buttons.
 See the :ref:`notebook <notebook-commands>` section for operations and commands available in the notebook buffer.